artuuro/LT/README.md

 # LT_1.0.6

-- API framework utilising NodeJS `--experimental-modules` features.

 ```
-Please be aware that is an early version of the project which means It's not production ready and code base / logic might change slightly over time.
+Please be aware that is very early version of the project which means It's not production ready and code base / logic might change slightly over time.
 ```

 ### Prerequesities: